• Skip to primary navigation

 Ingredients and substitutions

-Peppers - For this recipe, you'll need one pound of fresh jalapeño peppers.
-For me, this was about 7 medium jalapeños.
+• Peppers - For this recipe, you'll need one pound of fresh jalapeño peppers.
+This came out to about 7 jalapeños for me.
 This recipe works with any type of pepper you have on hand, like bell peppers, banana peppers, or serrano peppers.
 (Want to pickle a combination of cucumbers and peppers?
 Try my recipe for sweet and spicy refrigerator pickles)

 Do I need to sterilize my jars?